PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-06 07:05:23
+Last updated: 2024-04-06 07:07:16
-Random Quote: Just when you thought things couldn't get any worse, we gotta go to Jersey. - Hulk
+Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys